-From varsity athletics, to Model United Nations, to environmental initiatives, extra-curriculars take time and effort to develop.
+From varsity athletics, to Model United Nations, to environmental initiatives, extra-curricular activities take time and effort to develop.

-To illustrate the time it takes to establish a comprehensive list of extra-curriculars, here’s the story of IST’s Roots and Shoots programme.
+To illustrate the time it takes to establish a comprehensive list of extra-curricular activities, here’s the story of IST’s Roots & Shoots programme.

-Dr. Goodall played a pivotal role in founding IST’s Roots and Shoots programme, since sitting down with Grade 6 teacher Swarn Lamba in 1991.
-The group has since sponsored countless initiatives including tree planting in the Pugu Hills, clean-ups of local beaches and aiding in the construction of an effective solar panel, just to name a few.
+Dr. Goodall played a pivotal role in founding IST’s Roots & Shoots programme after she sat down with IST Grade 6 teacher Swarn Lamba in 1991.
+The group has since sponsored countless initiatives including tree planting in the Pugu Hills, clean-ups of local beaches, recycling of paper and plastic from discarded on-campus litter and aiding in the construction of an effective solar panel, just to name a few.

-Dr. Goodall has made a number of visits to the school to work with the Roots and Shoots club members and educate them on the environment.
+Dr. Goodall has made a number of visits to the school to work with the Roots & Shoots club members and educate them on the environment.